gagan-iitb/MM-TelcoBench/README.md

 - We invite you to help validate our benchmark and contribute to future developments.
 Please fill out this [expression of interest form](https://docs.google.com/forms/d/e/1FAIpQLSdt5PiCNI3dCf9Vw9jfjSMbpyfQPfyJhnAXF1MEcoWsCFEfPA/viewform?usp=sf_link).

-## Future Work
-- **LLMs Evaluation**: We will evaluate some of the state-of-the-art LLMs on these benchmarks and share the results and analysis of their strengths and weakness.
-- **Finetune Shortlisted Models**: We will Try to increase the performance of the best-performing models on our benchmark using fine-tuning.
-- **Large Benchmark Release**: We will release a large version of these Benchmarks soon.

 ## People/Collaborators
 * Dr. Gagan Raj Gupta, Associate Professor, IIT Bhilai (ex.
 LMTS, AT&T Labs, CA, USA)